 Squiz Matrix makes use of browser cookies to identify authenticated users.
 Your web browser must have cookies enabled in order to access the editing and administration interfaces of Squiz Matrix.

-Squiz Matrix requires a UNIX-like operating system for the web server.
-The following operating systems are endorsed and recommended for use with Squiz Matrix:
+Squiz Matrix requires a UNIX-like operating system for the webserver.
+The following operating system is endorsed and recommended for use with Squiz Matrix:

-While these operating systems are recommended and officially supported by Squiz, Squiz Matrix can potentially be run on any operating system that supports the software packages outlined below.
+While this operating system is recommended and officially supported by Squiz, Squiz Matrix can be run on any operating system that supports the software packages and requirements outlined on this page.

 The following PHP extensions are required: